michaelyin/michaelyin.github.io/about.md

 ### More Information

 I like soccer, basketball.
-Follows Jeremy Lin's game as long as he is still active!
+Follow Jeremy Lin's game as long as he is still active!

 ### Contact me